jerilynzheng/al-folio/_projects/similarsinger.markdown

 Technical Updates:
 - When a user is interested in music without lyrics, we need to prioritize the genre of their liked artist
-- Social Component: users want to see artists that other similar users also listen to, so we realized we needed to incorporate shared followers
+- <mark>Social Component</mark>: users want to see artists that other similar users also listen to, so we realized we needed to incorporate shared followers
-- Utilizing machine learning with an LDA model with a tokenized, lemmatized corpus of around 1,200 Pitchfork albums: topic modeling with a much larger corpus from both Amazon and Pitchfork resulted in non-English language reviews
+- Utilizing <mark>machine learning</mark> with an LDA model with a tokenized, lemmatized corpus of around 1,200 Pitchfork albums: topic modeling with a much larger corpus from both Amazon and Pitchfork resulted in non-English language reviews
-- Dynamic: using the rocchio update algorithm, we combined the liked and disliked artists from the user to vectorize their preferences
+- Dynamic: using the Rocchio update algorithm, we combined the <mark>liked and disliked artists</mark> from the user to vectorize their preferences

 **Launch**